In this article:

 It is important to remove all traces of moisture from your feet before you put on socks or shoes.
 So, once you have washed your feet, give them time to air dry or wipe them with a clean towel.
 Keeping your feet dry helps to thwart the growth of bacteria on the feet.

-People who are prone to excessive sweating may be advised to use an antiperspirant spray or foot powder on their feet.
+People who are prone to excessive sweating may be advised to apply an antiperspirant spray or foot powder on their feet.

 - Antiperspirants that contain aluminum chloride are applied to the undersurface of your foot to reduce the activity of the sweat glands located in the soles of your feet.